 PPC not growing could mean you’re experiencing the dreaded paid search plateau.

-How can you expand PPC campaign reach, drive more conversions, and take your existing campaigns to the next level?
+How can you expand your PPC campaign reach, drive more conversions, and take your existing campaigns to the next level?

 We’ve got you covered with expert PPC tips from HawkSEM Growth & Strategy VP Steven Dang.
 He brings a decade of experience leading marketing teams to grow client revenues.
-Keep reading as we explore when it’s time to scale, and actionable steps to kick your PPC campaigns into high gear.
+Keep reading as we explore when it’s time to scale and actionable steps to kick your PPC campaigns into high gear.

-How to Scale PPC Campaigns
+How to scale PPC campaigns

 Each brand will approach scaling PPC campaigns uniquely because their goals and strategies vary widely.
+So, when should you scale an ad campaign?

 “We typically scale PPC campaigns when we perceive that we are reading a state of diminishing returns or plateauing when it comes to existing PPC campaigns,” says Dang.
 “Another reason could be the desire to expand into additional keywords, product or service categories, or geographies.”